svlc/theater-setup/README.rst

 mplayer configuration files
 ===========================
-* important for controlling of sound output switching
+* important for redirecting of sound output

 Icons
 =====